How To Use TTX Gym

 ! content

-An unusual login attempt was detected.
+An unusual login attempt was detected on a critical system at 02:14.

-The incident response process should be invoked.
+The incident response process should be invoked immediately.

 # prompts